True Blue Software

 Examples

 1. If you are working on a project that has many teams (for example, GUI team, DBA team, Editor team), you can set up your development hierarchy to isolate each of these teams.
-Each team can have its own development snapshot so that they can coordinate changes before the other project teams see them.
+Each team can have its own development snapshot so that they can coordinate their changes before the other project teams see them.
 In this case, you will probably want one or more integration snapshots to coordinate all team changes.

 Snapshot Relationships